raferalston/portfolio/README.md

 >  - html, css, js, scss
 >  - php (mailer, requests)

 This projects created from scratch by me.
-This means i used figma for template design. *important notes: for phone mask i used open source project created by [link](https://github.com/alexey-goloburdin/phoneinput)
+This means i used figma for template design.

 #### Mathematical Trade for exchanging boardgames
 > Full information can be found here [link](https://github.com/raferalston/mathtrade_pub)